Bose condensate inb interaction with excitations - a two-component space-dependent model close to equilibrium: Preliminaries and main results.

 \subsection{Physics motivations.}

 The phenomenon of Bose-Einstein condensation occurs when a large number of particles of a Bose gas enter the same lowest accessible quantum state.
 Predicted by Bose and Einstein in 1924 [\ref{[B]}] [\ref{[E]}], it was first unambiguously produced in 1995 by E. Cornell and C. Wieman.
 This paper studies a Bose condensate below the transition temperature $T_c$ for condensation, and in interaction with a non-condensates component.
 The setting is a two-component space-dependent model well established in physics (see the monograph [\ref{[GNZ]}] and its references) of pair-collision interactions involving a gas of thermally excited (quasi-)particles and a condensate.
 The two-component model consists of a kinetic equation for the distribution function of the gas, and a Gross-Pitaevskii equation (cf [\ref{[PS]}]) for the condensate.
-A rather general form of the kinetic equation is (cf [\ref{[PBMR]}], [\ref{[ZNG]}])
+A rather general form of the kinetic equation in the superfluid frame is (cf [\ref{[PBMR]}], [\ref{[ZNG]}])

-Here $f$ is the quasi-particle phase space density, $n_c$ (resp. $p_c$) is the mass density (resp. the momentum) of the condensate, and $E(p)$ denotes the (Bogoliubov) quasi-particle excitation energy.
+Here $f$ is the quasi-particle phase space density, $n_c$ (resp. $v_c$) is the mass density (resp. the velocity) of the condensate, and $E(p)$ denotes the (Bogoliubov) quasi-particle energy.
 The Nordheim-Uehling-Uhlenbeck term $C_{22}$ for collisions between (quasi-)particles is given by